department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/fsgli.md

 <div class="va-introtext">

-Family SGLI, also known as Family Servicemembers' Group Life Insurance (FSGLI), may cover you if you're a spouse or dependent child of a Servicemember covered under SGLI.
-Find out how much coverage you may qualify for under FSGLI, and how to mange your coverage.
+Family SGLI, also known as Family Servicemembers' Group Life Insurance (FSGLI), offers coverage for the spouse and dependent children of service members covered under full-time SGLI.
+Find out how much coverage you may qualify for—and how to apply for and manage your benefits.

 </div>